 Our Tips for Keeping Wi-Fi Enabled Gadgets Safe:

 - Change the default password on your router or wireless gateway.

-- Change your default passwords associated with all devices, giving each device a unique and complex password instead.
+- Change your default passwords associated with all devices.
+Give each device a unique and complex password instead.

 - Only enable features you’re going to use – if you don’t need the functionality, don’t turn it on!
-Each function requires different levels of access, so cutting back on features that you’re never going to use means limiting the device’s privileges for the data it can gather.
+Each function requires different levels of access.
+Cutting back on features that you’re never going to use means limiting the device’s privileges for the data it can gather.

 - Make sure you apply updates when they’re available.
 Regularly updating and patching devices helps to ensure you’re protected from any newly discovered weaknesses that could be exploited by hackers.

-- It’s tempting to give all of your information over to these devices and complete your profiles in extreme detail, but does your refrigerator really need to know your birthday?
-Don’t forget – this information is all being stored somewhere, and you may not know where, or who’s looking at it.
+- It’s tempting to give all of your information over to these devices and complete your profiles in extreme detail, but don’t.
+Does your refrigerator really need to know your birthday?
+This information is all stored somewhere, and you may not know where, or who’s looking at it.

 Treat these gadgets, appliances and toys with the same caution as any other Wi-Fi enabled device.
 They can be great tools for productivity, entertainment and convenience.
 Secure them appropriately, and then enjoy!